mihai-m-and-m/graphql-server-simplified/README.md

 # graphql-server-simplified

+This is a work in progress any change at any time could be a braking change before the first stable release (1.0.0)

-Get a full GraphQL API server with MongoDB database from a simple json file.
+Get a full GraphQL API server with MongoDB (for now) database from a simple json file.

 This server includes `express, express-graphql, graphql, mongoose, cors, dataloader, dotenv, mysql2, graphql-depth-limit` packages as default.